 It can also be physically demanding, requiring you to be on your feet and moving all throughout the day.
 There is also an emotional demand, as you’ll eventually work with hospitalized patients who are near the end of their lives.

 CNA Salary & Job Outlook

 Because the educational requirements and time it takes to become certified are lower, CNAs are actually one of the lowest-paid employees in the medical profession.
 This isn’t to say they are poorly paid, they just make less than most nurses and doctors.

 According to the Bureau of Labor Statistics, “Nursing Assistants and Orderlies” make an average of $27,710 a year, with an average hourly wage of $12.36 per hour.
 The lowest 10% in the field make about $19,000 a year.
 However, the top CNAs actually make more than $36,000 a year, so there is potential for a high-quality income that compares to the national averages.

 While the pay may not be substantial, the potential jobs are readily available.
 The BLS says that the demand for nursing assistants will grow by 18% from 2014 to 2024.
 (For perspective, the national job growth will be around 7%.)
 Healthcare support occupations are expected to grow by 16% over the next ten years.
 This is another positive sign, as many CNAs eventually move into other healthcare roles.

 Enroll in an In-Person or Online CNA Program Today!

 The CNA career path is one that is ripe with job opportunities, and the shorter education requirements allow you to start earning a salary much faster than other healthcare positions.
 Online CNA courses make the education process even easier and are oftentimes cheaper than in-person options.
-As always verify that your state will accept your online education before you enroll and remember than every degree in the GetEducated directory is screened for proper accreditation!
+As always, verify that your state will accept your online education before you enroll, and remember that every degree in the GetEducated directory is screened for proper accreditation!